Trudeau mulls invoking emergency powers to quell protests

 “They’re occupiers,” she said.
 “This is domestic terrorism and we want you out of our city.
 Go home.”

-While the protesters are decrying vaccine mandates for truckers and other COVID-19 restrictions, many of Canada’s public health measures, such as mask rules and vaccine passports for getting into restaurants and theaters, are already falling away as the omicron surge levels off.
+Many of Canada’s COVID-19 restrictions, such as mask rules and vaccine passports for getting into restaurants and theaters, are already falling away as the omicron surge levels off.

 Pandemic restrictions have been far stricter in Canada than in the U.S., but Canadians have largely supported them.
 The vast majority of Canadians are vaccinated, and the COVID-19 death rate is one-third that of the United States.